zukunft/zukunft.com/docs/llm/pending_prio_2.md

 fix the user type and status export/import round trip: the export writes the type display name under json_fields::TYPE ('type_id', see user::export_json using type_name()) but import_mapper reads json_fields::TYPE_NAME ('type'), so an exported type is silently ignored on import and the guest default fills it (the unit fixture user_import.json only passes because its value "Guest" equals the default); additionally set_type expects the code_id ('guest') while the export writes the name ("Guest"), so even with matching keys the value would not resolve (user_type_list has usr_can_add = false); decide whether the export switches to the code id under the 'type' key (json format change -> minor version raise and db_check upgrade script per docs/llm/versions.md) or the import accepts both; the status has the same name-vs-code-id issue (status_name() exported, usr_sta->id() on import)

 ### complete the frontend backend split — implementation steps

+check if all fields and functionality from the old 'dsp_edit' and 'dsp_del' functions is transfered to the new system_views.json and view.php based views and create prompst to add missing fields or functions and remove the old e.g. 'src/main/php/web/component/component.php::dsp_edit' function

+make the ui formatting function unit testable so that they don't reload data from the backend an instead use a preloaded data cache

 the goal (docs/llm/frontend.md): frontend (web/ and http/) and backend (cfg/ and api/) are two independent apps talking only over the api; code needed by both lives in shared/. the temporary